OpenUpSA/pmgbilltracker/README.md

 -----------------------
 To run this application in your local environment, using the builtin Flask dev-server:

-1. Install the required Python packages listed in *fabfile.py* under *install_dependencies()*.
+1. Navigate into the application folder and install the required Python packages:

+        cd pmgbilltracker
+        sudo pip install -r requirements/local.txt

-2. Navigate to the application folder in your terminal and run the dev server.
+2. Run the dev server.
 First for the backend application:

-        cd pmgbilltracker
         python runserver_backend.py

 3. Open a new terminal, and do the same for the frontend application: